Myths and realities of the seal harvest

 Seals are not skinned alive.
 Independent international veterinarians and European Food Safety Authority (EFSA) experts concluded that the suggestions by anti-sealing groups that many seals are skinned alive are not true.

-Sometimes a seal may appear to be moving after it has been killed; however seals show muscle activity (referred to as a ‘swimming reflex’) even after death.
-This reflex gives the false impression that the animal is still alive– similar to the reflex in chickens.
+Sometimes a seal may appear to be moving after it has been killed because seals show muscle activity, referred to as a swimming reflex, even after death.
+This reflex gives the false impression that the animal is still alive, similar to the reflex seen in chickens when killed.

 Changes to the Marine Mammal Regulations (MMR) in 2009 further enhance the humaneness of the annual seal harvest.
-These changes include the three-step process (stunning, checking, and bleeding the seals); and require sealers to first verify death, then bleed the animal for a minimum of one minute prior to skinning.
+These changes include the three-step process (stunning, checking, and bleeding the seals) and require sealers to check that the animal is irreversibly unconscious or dead and then bleed the animal for a minimum of one minute prior to skinning.
+This is to make certain that the seal is dead.

-Seals may only be harvested using efficient tools designed to kill the animal quickly such as high-powered rifles, shotguns firing slugs, clubs and hakapiks.
+The Marine Mammal Regulations stipulate that only high-powered rifles, shotguns firing slugs, clubs or hakapiks may be used in the seal harvest.
 All these methods are considered by experts to be humane.

 - Date modified: